Representation Bias in Data: A Survey on Identification and Resolution Techniques: Representation Bias in Structured Data

 \subsubsection{Discrete Attribute Space}

-One aspect of studying representation bias is by merely focusing on purely discrete data sets or over one or a combination of discrete attributes in an arbitrary one.
-Let us begin with an example to better observe representation bias in discrete data sets:

-\begin{example} Consider the \textit{Adult} data set \cite{kohavi1996scaling} with a list of discrete attributes with categorical non-ordinal values like race, sex, education, work class, marital status, etc. that contribute to predicting whether an individual makes greater than \$50K annually or not.
-If there are not enough entries matching a specific subpopulation (e.g. race=Asian AND gender=Female), it may not be a suitable data set on which to train a system to make a decision for that group. \end{example}
+Let us begin with cases where attributes for identifying representation bias are categorical.
+To better observe representation bias in such cases, let us consider the following example: \begin{example}[Representation bias in discrete attribute space] Consider the running example data set (Figure~\ref{fig:adult}) described in Section \ref{sec:running-example}.
+Suppose the categorical attributes {\tt \{race, gender, marital-status\}} are used for representation bias identification.
+Each conjunction of attribute-value assignment for a subset of attributes specifies a subgroup such as {\tt \{race=black $\wedge$ gender=female\}}.
+If there are not enough tuples in the data set matching a specific subgroup, it may not be a suitable data set on which to train a system to make a decision for that group. \end{example}

 The existing work has evaluated representation bias in discrete space using the discrete notion of coverage measure and representation rate.
 Many critical research fields have targeted the problem of identifying representation bias from different perspectives.
-For example, in machine learning it is important to identify underrepresented subgroups in the data used to build the models as they are at a higher risk of experiencing unfairness in downstream data-driven algorithms \cite{asudeh2019assessing, jin2020mithracoverage}.
+For example, in machine learning it is important to identify under-represented subgroups in the data used to build the models as they are at a higher risk of experiencing unfairness in downstream data-driven algorithms \cite{asudeh2019assessing, jin2020mithracoverage}.
 Another closely related problem in machine learning is model validation by finding problematic regions in data that the model will perform poorly \cite{chung2019slice,tae2021slice,sagadeeva2021sliceline,pastor2021looking}.

+Depending on whether the data is single or multiple related, in the following, we will study the techniques for identifying representation bias in discrete structured data.

-The majority of the existing works focus on studying representation bias for data sets that populate data in just a \textit{single} table \cite{asudeh2019assessing, jin2020mithracoverage}.
-However, in the real world, data is more commonly stored and integrated into databases with \textit{multiple} tables.
-In order to analyze the representation bias, a combinatorial number of attribute-value combinations from different tables needs to be explored.
-In this process, joining the tables, constructing indexes at run time, and combining the predicate results across tables can be computationally expensive \cite{lin2020identifying}.
-Later in section \ref{sec:identify-discrete} we will study the techniques for identifying representation bias for both single and multiple related data sets.
+\paragraph{\textbf{Single Relation}} The majority of the existing works focus on studying representation bias for data sets that populate data in just a \textit{single} table.